 - 1. Remove the pump motor from the housing: - a.
 Lift the tab while rotating the fins counter-clockwise. - b.
 Lift out the pump motor. - c.
 Clear the housing of debris. - 2.
-Reinstall the pump motor: - a.
-Make sure the "O" ring is properly seated. - b.
-Coat the "O" ring with a light film of vegetable or mineral oil. - c.
-Align the cams on either side of the pump motor with the slots on the housing.
+Reinstall the pump motor: - d.
+Make sure the "O" ring is properly seated. - e.
+Coat the "O" ring with a light film of vegetable or mineral oil. - f.
+Align the cams on either side of the pump motor with the slots on the housing. - g.
+Press the pump motor into the housing while twisting clockwise.

-- d.
-Press the pump motor into the housing while twisting clockwise. - 3.
-Check the reinstallation by trying to twist the fins counter-clockwise without lifting the tab; the pump motor should stay in place.
+3. Check the reinstallation by trying to twist the fins counter-clockwise without lifting the tab; the pump motor should stay in place.

-Autofloat Switches
+Autofloat Switch

-- The automatic bilge pumps use float (autofloat) switches to automatically turn On the pumps whenever water rises to a preset level in the bilge. - The autofloat switches are normally mounted next to the bilge pumps they control. - The autofloat switches should be tested often as follows.
+- The automatic bilge pump uses a float (autofloat) switch to automatically turn On the pump whenever water rises to a preset level in the bilge. - The autofloat switch is normally mounted next to the bilge pump it controls. - The autofloat switch should be tested often as follows.